 Establish a strategy and business model which promotes long-term value for shareholders

-The IQGeo Group is focused on the three-point strategy as outlined on page 12 of our Report and Accounts for the year ended 31 December 2017 to achieve the performance goals of the business:
+The IQGeo group is focused on the below three-point strategy to achieve the performance goals of the business:

 Refocus the business